- Written by Dr.Mehmet Demircioglu

 Some people take medication to cope with nerves.
 If that includes tablets such as benzodiazepines or sleep medication, the clinic must know.
 Xanax or Valium before hair transplant can create safety problems when the clinic does not know the medicine name, dose, timing, or effect on alertness.

-Travel should be delayed when dizziness is active, when you have fainted, when medication or sedation is still affecting alertness, when vomiting is repeated, or when the clinic has not checked a concerning symptom.
+Travel should be delayed when dizziness is active, when you have fainted, when medication or sedation is still affecting alertness, when vomiting is repeated, when you were injured, or when the clinic has not checked a concerning symptom.

 Driving is especially important.
 If you feel faint, you should not drive back to the hotel or airport.
 The usual guidance for driving after hair transplant becomes much stricter when dizziness is present.